 - It may encourage the buyer to waive the inspection contingency.

-- It may alert you of items of immediate personal concern, such as radon gas or active termite infestation.
+- It may alert you of items of immediate personal concern, such as carbon monoxide issues.

-- It may relieve prospect’s concerns and suspicions.
+- It may relieve buyer’s concerns and suspicions.